ericDeCourcy/Notes/resources.md

 # Resources

-This should just be a list of good resources
+This should just be a list of good links

 ## Crypto things
 ### Solidity/ETH stuff